Tell us about your background. Where did you grow up? Your family?

 What do you most enjoy doing when you are not painting?

 I love to spend time with Ronnie who is my biggest cheerleader and support.
-My little 13 y/o Havanese mix tolerates me and sometimes he has a likeable personality.
-I like to grow flowers and herbs from seeds; I love live music, good food, and of course, spending time with my favorite people-my three boys.
+My little 13 y/o Havanese and I tolerate each other and sometimes he even has a likeable personality.
+I love going to live music venues, eating ethnic foods, and of course, spending time with my favorite people—my three boys.

 Scroll to Top